 How to print a matrix in Python

 Learn how to print a matrix in Python.
-Discover different methods, tips, real-world applications, and how to debug common errors.
+Explore different methods, tips, real-world applications, and common error debugging.

 Basic printing with nested loops